 New Zealand is an island country which has two primary islands, the North Island and the South Island.
 The North Island is the more developed island where most of the population lives and the South Island is less developed but has more diverse and dramatic nature.
 New Zealand is a country for nature lovers and has stunning natural beauty everywhere that you look.
 Both islands have beautiful nature to see but the nature that makes up the two islands are completely different.

 In my opinion, the North Island has more urban activities to do and the South Island has more nature related activities to do.
-I feel the best way to describe New Zealand is to separate it into four different topics which are the North Island, South Island, the amazing nature and unusual wildlife.
+I feel the best way to describe New Zealand is to separate it into four different topics which are the North Island, South Island and the amazing nature.

 The North Island is has beautiful rolling hills that remain green all year.
 The scenery is beautiful and on the surface it may look a little boring but don’t let that fool you.
 The North Island has some very special natural features that should be seen when visited.
 The two natural features that can be seen in the North Island are the Waitomo Glow Worms and the Rotorura thermal formations.